'We've all got players with experience' - Lampard answers Solskjaer's Chelsea loan system claim | Goal.com

 "[Axel] Tuanzebe went on loan last year and did fantastic in the Championship.
 Dan James has come in and been a fantastic signing for them.

 "I think we’ve all got players with relative experience or not.
-I think Man United have got loads of good players.
+I think Man Utd have got loads of good players.

 "In terms of the loan system, there probably is some credit.
 The loans need to be the right loans, need to be the right clubs.

-"I was fortunate to have Mason [Mount] and Fikayo [Tomori] last year, they were good for me and hopefully I was good for them.
+"I was fortunate to have Mason and Fikayo (at Derby) last year, they were good for me and hopefully I was good for them.
 That’s how the loan system works at its best when you’re talking about players with really good potential."

-Abraham has scored eight league goals this season, to be behind only Jamie Vardy (nine) in the Premier League golden boot race, while Mount and Tomori have also established themselves as regular starters.
+Abraham has scored eight league goals this season, to sit behind only Jamie Vardy in the Premier League Golden Boot race, while Mount and Tomori have also established themselves as regular starters.

-Chelsea have won seven matches in a row in all competitions, to be placed in fourth position in the Premier League and top of their Champions League group.
+Chelsea have won seven matches in a row in all competitions, and are now fourth in the Premier League and top of their Champions League group.

-The Blues will keen for revenge against Man Utd after being belted 4-0 by the Red Devils on the opening weekend of the league.
+The Blues will be keen for revenge against United after being thumped 4-0 by the Red Devils on the opening weekend of the season.

 United have struggled since that crushing victory at Old Trafford, winning only two of their next nine Premier League games.